wp-plugins/simple-feed-stats/readme.txt

 **Features**

 * Dashboard widget - provides quick overview of your feed stats
-* Custom feed content - embellish your feed with custom graphics, markup, &amp; text content
+* Custom feed content - embellish your feed with graphics, markup &amp; text
 * Custom feed count - display any number or text for your feed count
 * Custom CSS - use your own styles to customize your feed stats
 * Shortcodes and template tags to display daily, total, RSS2, and comment stats